drupalprojects/mutual_credit/README.txt

 The following procedure is carried out before every point release on Drupal.org.

-Install all the modules except cc_currencies and set up as per instructions above, with 2 other users without accountant permissions (here called users 3 and 4).
+Install all the modules except mc_currencies and set up as per instructions above, with 2 other users without accountant permissions (here called users 3 and 4).
 User 4 should have your own email address.

-Transactions
+exchanges
 At admin/marketplace/currencies, change default currency, including a new currency icon Log in as user 3.
 Create a outgoing_direct payment to user 4.
 You should be redirected to user/3/statement Create a incoming_confirm to user 4.
-You should be redirected to user/3/pending Change the transaction you just created.
+You should be redirected to user/3/pending Change the exchange you just created.
 Check balance chart, pending page, statement
-Check the mail you should have received notifying user 4 of a pending transaction Login as user 4.
+Check the mail you should have received notifying user 4 of a pending exchange Login as user 4.
-Complete the pending transaction
+Complete the pending exchange
-Attempt a new transaction with user 3 which will take you outside the balance limits.
+Attempt a new exchange with user 3 which will take you outside the balance limits.

-Install cc_currencies
+Install mc_currencies
 check previous default currency is intact as edited add a new currency repeat previous section